 Criterion of the Senses new album 2018

-Born on August 17th, 1971 and raised in Tijuca, a non-touristic neighborhood of Rio de Janeiro’s northern zone, Eduardo Motta had an early inclination for music.
+Born on August 17th, 1971, in Rio de Janeiro, Eduardo Motta had an early inclination for music.
 During his adolescent years, deep in rock and blues, Ed was recruited as the vocalist for the hard rock band, Kabbalah.
 Since then, his musical passions and references have expanded to soul, funk, jazz, classic-rock, classical music, blues and Broadway.

 The results of this musical melting pot is pure Ed Motta, lauded and respected by his dedicated fan base in Europe, Japan, The United States and throughout Latin America.
 On stage and in the studio, Ed has engaged in musical exchanges with musicians such as Roy Ayers, Chucho Valdés, Jean-Paul “Bluey” Maunick (Incognito), Ryuichi Sakamoto, Patrice Rushen, Hubert Laws, Bernard Purdie, João Donato, Dom Salvador and Greg Phillinganes.

 At the age of 15, Ed Motta recorded his debut album “Ed Motta & Conexão Japeri” (Warner Music, 1988) which became an instant boogie-funk classic.
 Three decades later, eleven albums deep, seven soundtracks for film and a score for musical theatre, Ed Motta will now release his latest work “Criterion of the Senses” on September 2018 in Europe (Membrane) and Japan.
 The new full length album reveals a new chapter of the acclaimed singer-songwriter, multi-instrumentalist, arranger and producer.
 Since his first LP, Ed was always the de facto producer of his discography, arriving at the studio with a concept in his head and working meticulously towards perfected instrumentation.